Bekka: The New 52

 In September 2011, DC Comics rebooted the continuity of its books in an initiative called The New 52.
 In this new timeline, Bekka was born a daughter of New Genesis scientist Himon and possesses a subconscious power over the emotional attraction in others, one so powerful that not only would people uncontrollably fight over her affections or follow her lead to a fault.
 Men and women alike could and would do anything she asked of them, inadvertently making her life rather harsh.
 Eventually this charm drew the attentions of Izaya, current and longstanding leader of the New Gods.
 So potent was this charm that, while he was resistant to it, he could see the potential it would have on the battlefield.

 Bekka is presented within the cities of New Genesis among a council of elite new gods under the direct command of Highfather called "The Council of Eight" serving as a member of his elite warrior guard.
 When called forth at the command of their monarch, Bekka communes secretly with Orion regarding his approach towards recruiting the lanterns and acquisition of the Life Equation.
 After a quick reprimand by Highfather, the Council is dispatched across the Prime Earth universe to retrieve a ring from the various lantern sects.

 Bekka being dispatched to New Korugar where the Sinestro Corps reside, after having dispatched Arkillo with lopping off some fingers and taking his ring, she heads back to New Genesis; all while garnering the interests of their leader Thaal Sinestro.
 After handing her ring in along with the others to Izaya, they head out to test this new power they have acquired in the belief that the Seven Lights will yield the ultimate power he seeks.
 But when this test fails after trying to convert a gutter slum planet into a vessel for the new gods only to create horrendous monsters in their wake, her sovereign orders the Council to find the White Lantern.
 The White Lantern was then in possession of what he desires and to seek out the rest of the Light Wielders to corral as well as contain deeming them too dangerous to be left loose.
 Bekka and her vanguard are found on the planet Nok laying siege to the Indigo Tribe.
-She begs their leader; Indigo-1 to surrender nearly winning her over using her power only then to be blasted by the oncoming Sinestro Corps.
-The shock is short lived however and she and her forces soon retake the advantage, killing dozens of Yellow Lanterns in the ensuing battle.
+She begs their leader Indigo-1 to surrender nearly winning her over using her power only then to be blasted by the oncoming Sinestro Corps.
+Bekka and her forces soon retake the advantage, killing dozens of Yellow Lanterns in the ensuing battle.
 Sinestro sees potential in Bekka and recruits her into the Sinestro Corps.